SciComp8/Project_Portfolio/README.md

 ## **Bayesian model averaging for bulk RNA-Seq data (use R programming)**
-The goal of this project is to evaluate the performance  of our novel BMAseq and other three existing biostatistical and bioinformatics approaches: voom + limma, edgeR, and DESeq2 on identifying differentially expressed genes in the setting of univariable, multivaribles, and multivaribles coupled with interaction terms.
+The goal of this project is to evaluate the performance  of our novel `BMAseq` and other three existing biostatistical and bioinformatics approaches: `voom + limma`, `edgeR`, and `DESeq2` on identifying differentially expressed genes in the setting of univariable, multivaribles, and multivaribles coupled with interaction terms.
 All subjects are randomly divided into 50% training set and 50% test set.
 Each method of BMAseq,  voom + limma, edgeR, and DESeq2 is applied to construct the univariate, multivariate, multivariate with interaction models for the six phenotypes: BMI, AGE, SEX, MHABNWBC, MHARTHTS, and MHCVD.
 The approach-specific Venn diagram panel is plotted to intuitively reveal the absolute number and relative proportion of common differentially expressed genes (cDEGs) associated with each variable between the training and test set.
 The distribution of cDEGs associated with each variable is compared across four approaches.

 - [UniBMA_voom_limma_edgeR_DESeq2.Rmd](UniBMA_voom_limma_edgeR_DESeq2.Rmd)
 - [UniBMA_voom_limma_edgeR_DESeq2_Top2000.Rmd](UniBMA_voom_limma_edgeR_DESeq2_Top2000.Rmd)